rage/programming-23/data/part-2/4-simple-loops.md

 <sample-output>

 ... the program asks for numbers
-Numbers typed in: 4
+Numbers typed in 4
 The sum of the numbers is 34
 The mean of the numbers is 8.5
-Positive numbers: 3
+Positive numbers 3
-Negative numbers: 1
+Negative numbers 1

 </sample-output>